 Mowglis takes pains to keep inappropriate literature and junk food out of the hands of our boys.
 Those arriving with these materials will be asked to turn them in at the office; the same goes for those who receive it by mail.
 If you must send food during the season, please provide enough to share with everyone in your son’s dormitory.

 What if I get homesick?

 It is normal for boys to miss their family and friends, but they will probably be so busy that this feeling will pass quickly.
-If they do get homesick, we’ll make sure that they have someone to talk with.
-Boys can receive mail daily; there are several visiting weekends for parents and the summer goes by really fast.
+If they do get homesick, we’ll make sure that someone is available with whom they can talk.
+Boys can receive mail daily; there are several visiting weekends for parents, and the summer goes by really fast.

 Where is Mowglis?

 Mowglis is located in Hebron, N.H., on the shores of Newfound Lake.
 Newfound is one of the cleanest lakes in the United States.
 It is spring fed and it refreshes itself two times annually.

 Who owns Mowglis?

 Mowglis is “owned” by the nonprofit Holt-Elwell Memorial Foundation, whose Trustees oversee the camp and hire the Director who manages the operation.
 This non-profit status really means that everybody who cares about Mowglis “owns” it.
 Mowglis receives hundreds of generous contributions from alumni each year to help pay for operations.